yubzee/SimpleErc721/README.md

 You need to also submit a mapping request to https://mapper.matic.today/ to be able to transfer assets such as the SimpleERC721 we created to and fro the ethereum and matic network

+Deposit ERC721 -

+Approve ERC721Predicate contract to spend the tokens that have to be deposited.

+Make depositFor call on RootChainManager.
+Withdraw ERC721 -

+Burn tokens on matic chain.

+Call exit function on RootChainManager to submit proof of burn transaction.
+This call can be made after checkpoint is submitted for the block containing burn transaction.

+Once the checkpoint is submitted to the mainchain ERC20 contract, an NFT Exit (ERC721) token is created of equivalent value.
+Users need to wait for a 7 day challenge period (For testnets wait for ~5 minutes for)
+Once the challenge period is complete, the withdrawn funds can be claimed back to your ERC20 acccount from the mainchain contract using a process-exit procedure.

 Contributing

 This contract is open to contribution.